mui/material-ui/docs/pages/blog/mui-core-v5.md

 The data grid is the cornerstone of any application manipulating large amounts of data.
 We plan to focus on it as long as necessary to deliver most of the advanced features.
 We still have column pinning, tree data, grouping, pivoting, excel export, and more to build!

-Once we would have grown the team, and made enough progress, we will expand to a second component.
+Once we would have grown the team and made enough progress, we will expand to a second component.

 ### Design kits